Optimizler/Optimizler/README.md

 # Hi! :)
-Hi, I'm an individual working on Optimizler.
+I'm an individual working on Optimizler.
 This project is inspired by HoneCtrl and I'm also currently working on how to learn batch more...
 I have made this to Optimize PCs and Laptops and hopefully tweak PCs or Laptops that were recently re-installed or were recently bought and are new.
 One thing:
 If you have a laptop then you might see lower battery life expectations but don't worry, you can make a restore point before running or you can just simply change the power plan by running powercfg.cpl and selecting the Balanced power plan.